RumeelHussainbnb/CoreDAODocs/docs/Learn/core-concepts/architecture.md

    - Validators and relayers must act honestly to avoid penalties.
 Malicious behaviors reported by verifiers can lead to slashing of stakes or jailing, where validators are temporarily removed from the consensus process.

 **6. Hybrid Score Calculation:**
-   - This is the protocol function used in validator election calculations, incorporating the delegated BTC hash power and CORE tokens to produce a score determining the validators' ranks.
+   - This is the protocol function used in validator election calculations, incorporating the delegated BTC hash power, BTC and CORE tokens to produce a score determining the validators' ranks.

 ## Core Chain Infrastructure